 Basketball’s stage is the hardwood.
 It’s where stars shine, storylines come to fruition, and iconic moments are made.

-Here are the best basketball movies in no particular order, according to me:
+Here are the best basketball movies of all time in no particular order, according to me:

 Like Mike (2002)

-This movie features a young Jesse Plemons, who continued his career as likable guys with roles like Todd in Breaking Bad.
+This movie features a young Jesse Plemons, who continued his career as the likable guy with roles like Todd in Breaking Bad.

 Blue Chips (1994)

 All-time opening scene.
-Nick Nolte’s performance as college basketball coach Pete Bell is great.
+Nick Nolte’s performance as college basketball coach Pete Bell is excellent.
 He’s an old-school coach who has to sacrifice his ways as the college game changes.
 He seems ready to burst at any moment, and I’m all for a Nick Nolte freakout.
-In an alternate universe, Bobby Hurley plays for Indiana, and director Ron Shelton somehow got Bobby Knight to cameo.
+Bobby Hurley plays for Indiana in an alternate universe, and director Ron Shelton somehow got Bobby Knight to cameo.

 Shaquille O’Neal and Penny Hardaway make appearances as basketball stars Neon Bordeaux and Butch McRae in their young Orlando Magic days.
 Remember when they play a full pickup basketball game in jeans and polos during their visit to Western?